Laxmannegi/C-I/README.md

 9. How to handle exeception in SP
 10. how authentication work?
 11. Way to handle exception in .net core and angular?
+12. Difference b/w var and Dynamic //  Dynamic introduce in .net 4.0
+13. Difference b/w Dictionary and hashtable
+14. Difference b/w ArrayList and List
+14. What is System.Collection and System.Collection.Generic

 ```

 In last video I was just being demonstrating about delegate